papachristoumarios/ntua-softeng/README.md

 ### Contributing Workflow

 We are using the [Git Branch Workflow](https://es.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).
-In the future we will migrate to [fork & pull-request](https://gist.github.com/Chaser324/ce0505fbed06b947d962) workflow
+In the future we will migrate to [fork & pull-request](https://gist.github.com/Chaser324/ce0505fbed06b947d962) workflow.
+The project status is kept inside [GitHub Projects](https://github.com/papachristoumarios/ntua-softeng/projects) following the [Kanban System](https://en.wikipedia.org/wiki/Kanban)